wg88719/ZYBO-Accelerometer/README.md

 Keep in mind that the libraries used are NOT free software.
 However, my code is, so enjoy.

-Also, there are a few files in there that are actually needed, they were generated when I ran the design and stuff.
+Also, there are a few files in there that aren't actually needed, they were generated when I ran the design and stuff.
 You can ignore them.